 Dr. Maite (María Teresa) Sánchez

-Dr. Maite (María Teresa) Sánchez is the current project director for CUNY-NYSIEB.
-She holds a Ph.D. from Boston College in curriculum and instruction.
-For the past 11 years, Dr. Sánchez has conducted research and evaluation studies of policies and practices for educating emergent bilinguals, in both bilingual education and mainstream settings.
+Dr. Maite (María Teresa) Sánchez was CUNY-NYSIEB’s project director from 2012-2017.
+She is currently Assistant Professor of Bilingual Education at the Department of Curriculum and Teaching at Hunter College but continues her connection with CUNY-NYSIEB as Project Advisor.
+For the past 12 years, Dr. Sánchez has conducted research and evaluation studies of policies and practices for educating emergent bilinguals, in both bilingual education and mainstream settings.
 Before coming to CUNY, she was a senior research associate at the Education Development Center (EDC) where she worked in several projects on emergent bilinguals and other issues of school reform (formative assessment and data-driven decision making).
 As part of the Regional Educational Laboratory Northeast and Islands, she designed and conducted research studies and provided research technical assistance consistent with the needs of the region.
 She also organized and facilitated the development of a research alliance comprised of state- and district-level participants from Northeastern states interested in improving the educational experiences of emergent bilinguals.
 At EDC, she was also part of a research team of the Institute of Education Sciences grant “Mathematics Coaching Supporting English Learners” that developed, implemented, and studied professional development materials that support mathematics coaching of teachers on the use of visual representations to support emergent bilinguals mathematical problem-solving.
 Dr. Sánchez has also worked with school leaders in bilingual programs through program evaluation and professional development to strengthen the program’s instruction in English and other home languages.
 She has co-authored several publications including “Processes and challenges in identifying learning disabilities among students who are English language learners in three New York State districts” (2010), “A descriptive analysis of state-supported formative assessment initiatives in New York and Vermont” (2011) (both available for download at http://relnei.org), as well as the book chapter, “Undermining teacher competencies: Another look at the impact of restrictive language policies,” in the Forbidden Language (2010), edited by Patricia Gándara and Megan Hopkins.
-She may be reached at: email@example.com.
+She may be reached at: firstname.lastname@example.org.
 For more information, visit her website: www.maitesanchez.org.

 Dr. Laura Ascenzi-Moreno